-Although E-Commerce is much more than Web-commerce, E-Commerce solutions based on Internet technology are growing fast [1, 2, 3].
-Diffusion of the technology at the large requires usable building blocks, hence commercially available E-Commerce systems are increasingly gaining ground.
+Although E-Commerce is much more than Webcommerce, E-Commerce solutions based on Internet technology are growing fast [1, 2, 3].
+Diffusion of the technology at the large requires usable building Claudia Loebbecke Department of Media Management University of Cologne, Germany claudia.loebbecke@uni-koeln.de blocks, hence commercially available E-Commerce systems are increasingly gaining ground.
 Our research covers an E-Commerce application between a wholesaler and a set of retailers or retailer chains enabling retailers to view products and prices, and to place orders.
 It investigates two of the most commonly implemented products, IBM's Net.Commerce and Microsoft's Site Server Commerce Edition, and provides a comparison of available technologies and functionalities of both products.

-A selected prototype implementation illustrates issues regarding the integration of E-Commerce servers and legacy systems.
+The selected prototype implementation illustrates issues regarding the integration of E-Commerce servers and legacy systems.
 The specific set up in the case company for which prototypes on both systems were implemented requires the legacy systems to continue to be operational after introduction of the E-Commerce systems.
 The legacy systems are running on an IBM AS/400 server, and both E-Commerce systems run on Microsoft Windows NT Server 4.0 (see Figure 1).
 Ideally, the E-Commerce systems would run on top of the existing databases integrating smoothly into the existing systems, but in both products a separate database for the E-Commerce system was needed as shown.

-Fig. 1.
+Figure 1.
 Architecture of Wholesale IT Solution